sanda0/runit/README.md

 ## 🎉 Enjoy Productivity Boost!

-With `runit`, managing your development environment has never been easier!
+With `xrun`, managing your development environment has never been easier!
 Happy coding! 🚀

 ---

 ## 🛠 Feedback and Contributions

 Feel free to open issues or submit pull requests.
-Let’s make `runit` better together! ✨
+Let’s make `xrun` better together! ✨